Knee Pain Overview

 - Acetaminophen (Tylenol) can also be used to control knee pain but does not have the anti-inflammatory properties of the NSAIDs.
 Still, this treatment is remarkably useful in many types of knee pain such as osteoarthritis.

 When to Call the Doctor for Knee Pain

 When you are deciding whether to call the doctor about your knee pain, a good rule of thumb exists for most long-term knee injuries.
-If your symptoms have not gone away after trying a week of PRICE therapy and over-the-counter anti-inflammatory pain meds, you should set up an appointment with your doctor or a sports medicine or orthopaedic (bone and muscle) specialist to further evaluate the pain.
+If your symptoms have not gone away after trying a week of PRICE therapy and over-the-counter anti-inflammatory pain meds, you should set up an appointment with your doctor, physical therapist, or a sports medicine orthopaedic (bone and muscle) specialist to further evaluate the pain.
 This rule can also be applied to new knee injuries that are not disabling.
 Remember, however, that this rule should only serve as a guide.
 If you are concerned about the pain, you should call the doctor.